 They also offer you the extra benefit of being able to add nutrition-boosting ingredients to your fruit and veg blends, such as nuts and seeds or superfood powders.
 Whichever you choose, it's best if you include blending or juicing as part of a healthy, balanced diet.

-CHOICE kitchen expert Rebecca Ciaramidaro says: "If you prefer to blend nutritious foods into a smoothie instead of eating the raw ingredients, and if it saves you from heading for the processed sweets when hunger kicks in, then it's worthwhile adding a blender such as a single-serve blender to your kitchen arsenal.
-We test many brands at different price points to help you find one that suits your budget."
+CHOICE kitchen expert Rebecca Ciaramidaro says: "If you prefer to blend nutritious foods into a smoothie instead of eating the raw ingredients, and if it saves you from heading for the processed sweets when hunger kicks in, then it's worthwhile adding a blender such as a single-serve blender to your kitchen arsenal."

 Blenders pulverise the whole fruit and retain the fibre for a more nutritious drink.